Keep Up With McLean!

-McLean’s Ketamine Service, located within the ECT/TMS suite in the de Marneffe Building on McLean’s Belmont campus, is a data-driven, evidence-based service that applies available cutting-edge research to clinical practice.
+McLean’s Ketamine Service is located within the ECT/TMS suite in the de Marneffe Building on McLean’s Belmont campus.
+We are a data-driven, evidence-based service that applies available cutting-edge research to clinical practice.

-Although the service uses ketamine in a nontraditional manner, ketamine infusions are increasingly used in clinics throughout the U.S., and personalized treatments are based on thorough, scientific evaluations and administered following the highest standards of safety.
+Although the service uses ketamine in a nontraditional manner, ketamine infusions are increasingly used in clinics throughout the U.S. Personalized treatments are based on thorough, scientific evaluations and administered following the highest standards of safety.

 Ketamine has been shown to be an effective intervention for severe depression, with or without anxiety, particularly for individuals who have struggled with standard therapies.
 In recent years, research efforts and reports from ketamine clinics have demonstrated success in using the drug to quickly and effectively address severe depression.

-At McLean, ketamine is used to help depressed individuals who have not responded to at least two courses of medications most often prescribed for depression, or are experiencing acute suicidal thoughts or behaviors and urgently require a fast-acting intervention.
+At McLean, ketamine is used to help depressed individuals who have not responded to at least two courses of medications most often prescribed for depression.
+Ketamine can also help individuals who are experiencing acute suicidal thoughts or behaviors and urgently require a fast-acting intervention.

 Ketamine therapy may also be used, in consultation with a patient’s prescribing psychiatrist, to assist patients who must discontinue medications and remain off these medications for an extended period—a so-called “wash-out” process—in preparation for starting a medication from a different class of drugs.
 In these cases, ketamine therapy is referred to as a “ketamine bridge.”